 Recently I had the opportunity to see the TechSphere "AeroSphere" airship.
 This vehicle is dramatically different from airships of the past.
 Traditional blimps and dirigibles have been limited to about 2,000 feet altitude, due to their designs.
 The AeroSphere can currently fly at 20,000 feet (10,000 feet manned).
 The next version will fly at 100,000 feet, have a diameter of 200 feet (vs 62 feet), and remain airborne for a year continuously.
-It will automatically maintain a fixed position in the sky, acting like a "local satellite" - carrying various kinds of communications equipment and enabling radio communication for hundreds of miles.
+It will automatically maintain a fixed position in the sky, acting like a "local satellite" - carrying various kinds of communications equipment and enabling radio communication for hundreds of miles.* OK, that's a lie.
+Unfortunately they were unable to launch the airship that day.
+The prototype's motors can't handle more than 10 knots of wind.
+They are installing larger motors now.
+Back to the main gallery.

 The TechSphere Airship